MateusProvensi/MateusProvensi/README.md

 Hi!
 My name is **Mateus da Silva Provensi**.
 Welcome to my GitHub!
 I'm from Brazil, and I'm a PL developer.👨‍💻

 I've always liked technology, and learning to create something you like is amazing.
-That's why I entered the area, to build, always prioritizing knowledge.
+That's why I entered the area, to build amazing apps.

-- 📌 From Paraná, Brazil;
+- 📌 From Brazil;
 - 💼 Full Stack Web Pleno at **[RP Info Sistemas](https://www.rpinfo.com.br/)**
 - My Hobbies are:
   - 🎬 Watch movies;